godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 If they do, the bomb calls `exploded` on it.
 However, the `exploded` method in the player has a `master` keyword.
 This means that only the player who is master for that instance will actually get the function.

-This instance, then, calls the `stun` function in the same instances of that same player (but in different peers), and only those which are set as slave, making the player look stunned in all the peers (as well as the current, master one).
+This instance, then, calls the `stun` function in the same instances of that same player (but in different peers), and only those which are set as puppet, making the player look stunned in all the peers (as well as the current, master one).

 Note that you could also send the stun() message only to a specific player by using rpc_id(<id>, "exploded", bomb_owner).